 - No: Return error 420

-Since the configurator script on its own is no service, you will have to take some extra steps to keep it running.
-Here are five options (for Linux), but there are more, depending on your usecase.
+Since the configurator script on its own is not a service, you will have to take some extra steps to keep it running.
+Here are five options (for Linux), but there are more depending on your usecase.